hillar/yafbrg/README.md

 any other directory in same directory of `routes` is aliased with `$name`.

-It allows you to access common components and utility modules without ../../../../ nonsense.
+It allows you to access common  and or utility modules without ../../../../../../ pain.
+So after moving handler module files around in routes directory there is no need to fix import paths.

 ```
 // no need for ../../../../providers/auth.mjs